 Imagine her dismay when the 10-week-old pup turned out to have significant fear behaviors – far greater than one should expect if he was simply going through a developmental fear period.
 After much soul-searching, she returned the pup to the breeder.
 Her decision to do so was sealed when, upon contacting the breeder to let her know of the pup’s behavior, the breeder advised her that she was trying to socialize him “too early.”
-This is a nonsensical excuse; it’s never too early for appropriate, carefully managed socializing, and truly good breeders go to great lengths to provide this early socialization foundation.
+This is a nonsensical excuse; it’s never too early for appropriate, carefully managed socializing (the critical socialization period is from 3 weeks to 14 weeks), and truly good breeders go to great lengths to provide this early socialization foundation.

 A client brought her just-adopted adolescent Border Collie-mix to see me because the young dog was acting very fearful of men.
 Linda had adopted Freddie (names changed) less than a month prior, and he already had seven biting incidents, including one bite that had broken skin.
 She has two small children in her home, but so far the dog had been relaxed and appropriate with kids.
 Freddie was a delightful dog with many good attributes, and Linda was committed to keeping him, if at all possible.
 We worked out a behavior modification program, and this exceptionally knowledgeable client went home, fully committed to working through her dog’s behavioral issues.

 A week later during a stressful day in the home, Freddie bit one of the kids – twice.
 Although neither bite required medical attention, it was clear that he wasn’t safe in a home with children.
-The client was fortunately able to place Freddie in a dog-savvy home with no children despite his bite history.
+Despite his bite history, the client was, fortunately, able to place Freddie in a dog-savvy home with no children.

 Let me assure you that in my behavior practice these cases are the exception, not the rule.
 I am fortunate to be blessed with clients who are far above average in the commitment they make to their dogs.
 Their decisions to rehome are difficult, and invariably made only after much thought, discussion and angst.
 They are never made lightly by my clients, and never without considerable pain.